samiraghav/golang-todo/README.md

 Before running the application, make sure you have the following installed:

-- Go programming language (version X.X.X)
+- Go programming language
-- MySQL database (version X.X.X)
+- MySQL database

 ## Installation